scrunglebunky/Yup/README.md

 - [ ] Main has some universal variables that slowly get annoying to pass around as arguments.
 Maybe I can make it so all classes have them as global variables and MAIN gives them out pre-declaration, instead of in __init__?
 - [ ] States having a string element saying what state to go to next, for MAIN to recognize
 - [ ] "Mod Folders" where the program has to recognize words with "anim_loadlist", "levels","order", etc. to plug into main.
+## SEPARATE -- NEW CHARACTER WORLD MAP
+- There will now be five classes for each formation made, for the characters to now each fly in together
+- - A (turret), B (generic), C (kamikazee).
+D (special), E (optional) (special2)
+- Instead of spawning each character in individually to a set pace, the characters will each rush in in their own pattern, together.
+-

 # BUG REPORTS / ISSUES